karlnapf/shogun-wiki/GSoC_2015_project_installation.md

 ### Difficulty & Requirements

-Rather easy but massive and needs scrutinizing some questions.
+Rather easy but massive and needs diligence.
 It suits you best if you:

 * Are not afraid of Mac OS X, Linux and Windows
 * Know essentials of building tools like CMake and Makefile
 * Are ok with patching some C++ code
-* Feel like real devops guy or a [duct tape programmer](http://www.joelonsoftware.com/items/2009/09/23.html)
+* Feel like a real DevOps guy or a [duct tape programmer](http://www.joelonsoftware.com/items/2009/09/23.html)

 ### Description